feugy/melodie/README.md

 ### Bugs and known issues

+1. Playlist are not updated on tracks removal/changes (no references from tracks to playlists either)
 1. Undetected live changes: remove tracks and re-add them.
 This is a linux-only issue with chokidar
    - https://github.com/paulmillr/chokidar/issues/917
    - https://github.com/paulmillr/chokidar/issues/591